 This recipe for self-rising flour banana bread might come in handy when you’re looking to use up some self-rising flour.
 Perhaps you bought some for biscuit-making and have over-ripe bananas?

-The original version is from Martha White, but I actually used White Lily self-rising.
+The original version is from Martha White, but I actually used White Lily self-rising which you can buy on-line.
 Any brand will do.
 This recipe gives you a nicely shaped loaf with a lovely crack down the center.
 Because self-rising flour is somewhat acidic from the baking powder, the non-crumbly banana bread bakes up paler than usual.
 It has a golden brown crust and if you follow the technique carefully without over-mashing the bananas or using too much flour, you should get a lovely domed top.

 - 2 large eggs